Netgate/frr/doc/user/installation.rst

 .. option:: --enable-multipath=X

    Compile FRR with up to X way ECMP supported.
 This number can be from 0-999.
-   For backwards compatability with older configure options when setting X = 0, we will build FRR with 64 way ECMP.
+   For backwards compatibility with older configure options when setting X = 0, we will build FRR with 64 way ECMP.
 This is needed because there are hardcoded arrays that FRR builds towards, so we need to know how big to make these arrays at build time.
+Additionally if this parameter is not passed in FRR will default to 16 ECMP.

+.. option:: --enable-shell-access

+   Turn on the ability of FRR to access some shell options( telnet/ssh/bash/etc. ) from vtysh itself.
+This option is considered extremely unsecure and should only be considered for usage if you really really know what you are doing.

 .. option:: --enable-gcov